-'Pam, pam, pam': Hong Kong police open fire, wounding protester
+Hong Kong police officer shoots protester as violence flares

 China denies interfering and has blamed Western countries for stirring up trouble.

-The latest violence comes after a student died in hospital last week following a high fall as protesters were being dispersed by police.
+The latest violence comes after a student died in the hospital last week following a fall as protesters were being dispersed by police.

+Violence flared at several university campuses throughout the morning as news spread of the shooting, with witnesses reporting tense standoffs between students, protesters and police.
+Police fired teargas and rubber bullets, witnesses said, while protesters hurled homemade petrol bombs at police at one location.

+“I am worried about my safety but I will still come out,” said Anson, a 20-year-old student at Hong Kong Polytechnic University who only gave his first name.
+“I am willing to sacrifice my life for Hong Kong.”

-Services on some train and subway lines were disrupted early on Monday, with riot police deployed near stations and shopping malls.
-Many universities canceled classes on Monday and there were long traffic jams in some areas.
+Services on some train and subway lines were disrupted early on Monday, with traffic snarled and riot police deployed near stations and shopping malls.

 The Labour Department urged all employers on Monday to be understanding and flexible regarding work arrangements.